 Do you want to start asparagus farming?
-Do you want to know how to grow asparagus commercially?
-Here in this post, we put detailed information of asparagus cultivation.
+Do you want to know how to grow asparagus commercially or in your home garden?
+Here in this post, we put detailed information on asparagus farming cultivation.

 Asparagus is a herbaceous and perennial plant.
 Generally, the height of a mature plant reaches up to 100 to 150 cm.
 The scientific name is Asparagus Officinalis.
 And it belongs to the Asparagaceae family.
-Asparagus is used both as vegetable and medicine.
+Asparagus is used both as vegetables and as medicine.

 Asparagus has male and female plants, with the female plants producing berries.
 Generally, cool regions are better for asparagus farming.
 Globally, major asparagus growing countries are China, Peru, Mexico, Germany, Thailand, Spain, USA, Japan, and Italy.
 In India, Himachal Pradesh is the largest grower state of asparagus.